James Heimbold — Duty, Honor, Country

 A 1957 MB School graduate, Jim died in a helicopter crash during a military mission three weeks before Christmas 1970.
 A U.S. Army captain at the time, he was 27 years old and left a young wife, Yvonne, and baby daughter, Heather.

 “Freedom isn’t free.”

-“Jim was someone who never let you down,” said his older sister, Jeanne Boehles, a former teacher and borough resident who now presents his award during annual graduation exercises.
+“Jim was a guy who never let you down,” said his older sister, Jeanne Boehles, a former teacher and borough resident who now presents his award during annual graduation exercises.
 “He was an extraordinary human being.
-Even to this day I miss him so very much.
+To this day I miss him so very much.
 Citizenship was very important to Jim.
 And I never saw him lose his temper with another person.
 So many people loved him and gravitated to him.”

-Jeanne said that her brother would be very proud of his daughter, who is today a mother and teacher (and an Alaska resident).
+Jeanne said that her brother would be very proud of his daughter, who is today a mother of two sons and a teacher (and an Alaska resident).
 “She’s really a chip off the old block — a very strong and decent person,” Jeanne explained.
 “Jim left behind a fine legacy.”

-His brother, Joseph, Jr., (a former MB School board member) also served in the military with honor seeing combat action in Southeast Asia before his brother did.
+His brother, Joseph L., Jr., (a former MB School board member) also served in the military with honor seeing combat action in Southeast Asia before his brother did.
 For the dangerous duties of a forward observer, Joe won a Silver Star and two Bronze Stars for valor.
 He also earned a Master’s Degree in economics from Northeastern University.

 Note: Jim Heimbold’s name is located on Panel 6W, Line 106 of the Vietnam Veterans Memorial in Washington D.C.
-Go and visit and pay your respects.
+Be sure to visit and pay your respects.
 It’s worth it.